We are OPEN for Visitors! We have limited hours, please call ahead before visiting to ensure staff is on site: (845) 768-5080

 Signage will be posted throughout the CCAC to remind staff to adhere to proper hygiene, social distancing rules, appropriate use of PPE, and cleaning and disinfecting protocols.

-Employees, visitors, and customers may stay of updated information by checking the CCAC website, or signing up for the CCAC newsletter.
+Employees, visitors, and customers may view updated information by checking the CCAC website, or signing up for the CCAC newsletter.

 The CCAC will maintain a continuous log of every staff who may have close contact with other individuals at the work site or area.
 The director will be responsible for maintaining this log.
 It will be kept digitally in the s-drive, community development & relations, CCAC, Arts Center, Covid file location.